RISE: Admissions Timeline

 February 14: Your online application and a complete set of your supplemental materials are due by 11:59 pm EST.

-A complete set of supplemental materials includes your high school transcript, standardized test scores, and financial aid documents (for those applying for financial aid).
+A complete set of supplemental materials includes your high school transcript, standardized test scores (optional for summer 2023), and financial aid documents (for those applying for financial aid).

-February 25: Recommendations are due by 9:00 am EST. Recommendations received after the deadline will not be accepted.
+February 21: Recommendations are due by 11:59 pm EST. Recommendations received after the deadline will not be accepted.
 It is your responsibility to ensure that both of your recommenders submit the required forms by the deadline and exceptions will not be made.
 You will receive an automated email when a recommender submits a form on your behalf so you can confirm receipt.
 If you have not received this email, please reach out to your recommender to ensure they submitted the form.

 An application is considered complete only after the online application, supplemental materials, and recommendations have been received.
 We will email you once we have received your complete application to confirm receipt.
 Incomplete applications will not be reviewed.

 Note: We will do our best to confirm application completeness as promptly as possible, but due to the high volume of applications submitted close to the February 14 deadline, if you do submit close to this deadline you will most likely not receive this notification until after the deadline.

 Late February through mid-March: Complete applications will undergo an initial round of review by the RISE Admissions Committee.
 Following the initial review, qualified applicants to the RISE Internship track will be notified of advancement to the matching phase of the admissions process.